mr-narender/Adriatico-Tours/README.md

 When the form is submitted the "Message Sent" section appears on the screen for three seconds to inform, the user submission was successful.
 The form is also directly sent to the email address and correctly pulling all the fields user input.
 - *Company location*": in case user would love to visit the agency and make the booking in person they have the instruction provided with google maps on how to find our location.

+<ins>*City Page*</ins>

+The City Page is divided into 4 sections

+- **Hero Section**: each city (8 in total) has three images which are presented with the slideshow.
+- **City Intro**: this section servers as a good reference to city history and some interesting facts which can grab users attention and alleviate holiday decision.
+- **City location**: users can get an understanding of city structure and some of the facilities it offers.
+- **Hotel Offering**: each city has three hotel offers.
+The filtering system is provided to segment the hotel order based on user preference(sort by: stars, price low to high & high to low).
+Each of the hotels has price, facts & star ratings on the front-facing.
+The user can "See More" - which launches the popup with additional hotel images, hotel position on the map & additional hotel information (about hotel & facilities).
+The option "Book Now" will also launch a pop-up with passengers selection dropdowns for adults and children, booking form and summary section that calculates the total price based on passenger selection.

 <ins>*Why Croatia page*</ins>

 Why Croatia page is divided into six sections: